If you’re ready to transition to a nursing career, then an accelerated nursing program can help you achieve your goal fast.

 Tip #2: Find Your Support System

 One benefit of accelerated nursing programs is that they often have integrated support.
 Student advisors, clinical placement services and faculty are a few examples.
-Let’s explore how these resources will help you navigate your distance ABSN program.
+Let’s explore how these resources will help you navigate your online ABSN program.

 Some of the ways they will help you include:

 - Monitoring your progress in the program